Anterior knee pain in adolescents is a trauma that is localized in the front and center of the knee, right above the shin bone, below the kneecap.

 Treatment

-Anterior knee pain is a common complaint but can be a concern for children and their families.
+This knee pain is a common complaint, but it can be a concern for children and their families.
 It is rarely caused by a serious medical condition.
-Once, diagnosed, the treatment largely depends on the causes.
+Once diagnosed, the treatment largely depends on the causes.

-Clinically, your orthopedic surgeon would test the strength, flexibility as well as range of movement.
+Clinically, your orthopedic surgeon would test the strength, flexibility as well and range of movement.

-To control swelling and inflammation, ice packs and none steroid anti-inflammatory drugs or NSAIDs are prescribed.
+To control swelling and inflammation, ice packs and non-steroidal anti-inflammatory drugs or NSAIDs are prescribed.
 A rest from pain-inducing activities is required.

 For overuse injuries, once the pain subsides, a modification in the athletic activities and training techniques is essential.